jinqizh/jinqizh/README.md

 # Hey! 👋

-I'm a Master Student who started his journey as a researcher and interests about:
+I'm a Master Student and my research interests are about:

 * Image Analysis
 * Process Visualization